Throughout the spring and summer seasons, we eat at least one meal a day outside…sometimes all three! These are our favorite Picnic Ideas for Kids!

 While daydreaming of warmer days, we are planning and scheming for our next picnic.
 We are going to have the best picnic season this year with these amazing picnic ideas for kids!

 Kids Picnic Ideas

 - Winter Picnic – Don’t let the weather stop you from enjoying a festive picnic outside!
-I love how My Nearest and Dearest had a picnic in the snow.
+I love how Mooky Chick had a picnic in the snow!

-- Permanent Picnic – I love this idea from Creative with Kids to set up a permanent picnic location in the yard.
+- Permanent Picnic – I love this idea from Bounceback Parenting to set up a permanent picnic location in the yard.
 There will be no excuses!

 - Traveling?
-Save money on restaurants and have a picnic at the hotel.
-Great idea from Peanut Blossom.
+Save money on restaurants and have a Picnic at the Hotel with this great idea from Peanut Blossom!

-- Family movie night – move the movie outside.
+- Family Movie Night Picnic – Move the movie outside!
 Have a picnic of popcorn and pizza with a projector and a sheet for a night of memories.

-- Have a silly picnic in the bathtub.
-Your kids will giggle and think it’s hysterical – and you can rinse out the mess when you are done!
+- Have a Silly Bathtub Picnic – Your kids will giggle and think it’s hysterical.
+Plus, you can rinse out the mess when you are done!

 Ways to Pack a Picnic with Kids

 - Pack Chili in a Jar for your next park picnic with the kids, with this idea from Living Locurto!
 I love how it is contained – all you need is the jar and a spoon.